 The author then goes on to look at other bloggers' responses to the question, including

 A better question than "Is Google God?", wrote another, is: "Is Google wise?
-The wisdom of the answer depends on the wisdom of the question."
+The wisdom of the answer depends on the wisdom of the question."and

 "Knowledge about is merely the accumulation of mediated information, whereas knowledge of includes intimate understanding, seasoned judgment, and active participation".